Identity

 • Buildings are orientated to reflect the constraints of the landscape and direction of prevailing weather patterns.
 This varies considerably from valley to valley.

-3.22 Although these features are common there are many variations according to location and the applicant must demonstrate that their designs respond appropriately to the specific traditions of the area.
+Although these features are common there are many variations according to location and designs need to respond appropriately to the specific traditions of the area.
 This is not intended to stifle contemporary design or encourage pastiche, but simply show how a design has been inspired by local character.

-3.23 In areas where there is a wider variety of architectural styles, particularly those areas of 19th and early 20th century expansion around the edges of towns, design cues should still be taken from the prevailing architectural forms of the area, although there is potentially far more flexibility in design.
+In areas where there is a wider variety of architectural styles, particularly those areas of 19th and early 20th century expansion around the edges of towns, design cues should still be taken from the prevailing architectural forms of the area.
 However, detailing should be consistent with architectural style, and mixing features within a building should be avoided.
 In all cases, design must be informed by analysis of context and local character.

 Back to top